The best way to think about the Event Timeline is:

-How long do you want to give students to confirm their interviews or not?
+How long do you want to give students to accept or decline their interview invitations?

 Do you want to allow student alternates?

-If so, how long would alternates have to make their decision (after the deadline for the initial round of students)?
+If so, how long would alternates have to claim their spot?

 Lastly, how far in advance do you want the final schedule to be available to employers and students?

 Here is an example of the above planning spreadsheet filled out:

 With all this in mind, it is helpful to add up your answers.
 This will provide you with how long the timeline will be overall and when the first step needs to begin.
 Using our example, we would need about 8 and a half weeks.
 Since our interviews start on July 17th, the process would need to begin in mid-May.